-Transactions in foreign currencies are converted at rates closely approximating those ruling at transaction dates.
+Transactions in foreign currencies are measured in the functional currency of the Company and are recorded on initial recognition in the functional currency at exchange rates approximating those ruling at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the reporting date.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
-Exchange differences arising from such transactions are recorded in the profit and loss account in the period in which they arise.
+Exchange differences arising on the settlement of monetary items or on translating monetary items at the end of the reporting period are recognised in profit or loss.